paudan/hate-speech-multi/README.md

 The following tables summarize the performance of various models on the Berkeley and Lithuanian datasets across multiple classification tasks:

 #### Berkeley Dataset Results
 Performance on the Berkeley multitask dataset using E5-large, showing robust results across different target groups.
+The original dataset was augmented with [Toxigen](https://huggingface.co/datasets/toxigen/toxigen-data) dataset to increase variability.
+The table also shows validation results using [HateCheck](https://github.com/paul-rottger/hatecheck-data) benchmark dataset

 ![Berkeley Results](perf/berkeley_table.png)